 This super easy Vegetable Lo Mein recipe is so indulgent, can be made with gluten-free rice and millet noodles or any of your favorite noodles.

 I also forget one more thing here “I never use bottled sauces,” so the sauce for this veggie lo mein is made with those cheap little bottles of stir fry sauce from the Asian aisle of your grocery store.
 And it tastes really good!

 And suppose you’re looking for even more quick veggie dinners to throw together after a long day.
 In that case, I’d also recommend my easy peanut noodles, this super-simple Instant Pot Spaghetti Squash, or our favorite vegan dirty rice recipe.
 And, if you’re looking for something sweet, try Vegan Banana Upside Down Cake, Gluten-Free Cranberry Scones, Vegan Marble Cake, or Cherry Coconut Ice Cream.

 As I always request, please read the complete article for useful tips and suggestions if you want to make a perfect recipe every time.

-What is Vegetable Lo Mein?
+What Is Vegetable Lo Mein?

 Is Vegetable Lo Mein Vegan?

-You have to make sure the lo mein noodle doesn't contain eggs, and the sauce doesn't contain animal ingredients.
+Make sure the lo mein noodle doesn’t contain eggs, and the sauce doesn’t contain animal ingredients.